-- Select the data type that you want to backup then the app will start to ask for access to your Android data.
-Besides, notice that the app will only scan the type of files that you choose in order to save time.
+- Select the file type that you want to backup then the app will start to ask for access to your Android data.
+For example, if you want to send photos from Android to Mac, just choose the particular type in "Media".
+But notice that the app will only scan the type of files that you choose in order to save time.

-- Authorized After the app gets permission, it will start scanning.
-FonePaw Android Data Recovery can also search deleted files, so, if you don't need to recover the deleted files, you can stop scanning when the progress bar does not move for a long time.
-After the scan finished, click on "Recover" and you can choose where to save your files.
+- Authorized after FonePaw gets permission, it will start scanning.
+FonePaw Android Data Recovery can also locate your deleted files.
+And if you don't need to recover the deleted files, you can stop scanning when the progress bar does not move for a long time.
+After the scan is finished, click on "Recover" and you can choose where to save your files.

-- When transfer is done, go check it in the output folder where you can find all your files well-organized according to formats.
+- When the transfer process is done, go check your selected photos in the output folder where you can find all your files well-organized according to formats.

 For Samsung smartphones, an app called Smart Switch developed by Samsung is safe and fast to use.
-Originally, it's made for switching from old Android, iOS, BlackBerry or Windows Mobile device to new Galaxy smartphone, but it can also be used to send files to Mac.
+Originally, it was made for users who are switching from old Android devices, iOS, BlackBerry, or Windows mobile to a new Samsung Galaxy smartphone, but it can also be used to send files to Mac.

 By the way, there is a similar app for LG, called LG Bridge.
-With it, you can manage content on your devices wirelessly and backup & restore files via USB.
+With such tools, you can manage content on your device wirelessly or simply back up and restore files via USB.

-Though both of them are for certain devices, it is convenient and fast to transfer files from Samsung or LG smartphones to Mac.
-Here we take Smart Switch as an example:
+Though both of them are for certain devices, it is convenient and efficient to transfer files from Samsung or LG smartphones to Mac.
+Here we take using Smart Switch as an example:

 Connect your Samsung device to your Mac with USB cable;